Skip to main content

 How many types of intent signals exist?

-Rodz detects over 108 types of intent signals, configured using 222 possible parameters.
-The most common include: hiring (by role and department), funding rounds, executive appointments, relocations, new contracts, and industry publications.
-Each company benefits from an average of 3 to 4 actionable signals per year.
+Rodz detects over 108 types of intent signals, configured across 222 possible parameters.
+The most common cover hiring (by role and department), funding rounds, executive appointments, relocations, new contracts, and industry publications.
+On average, a single contact crosses about 4 intent signals per year, which means 4 distinct, well-timed opportunities to reach out, none of them a follow-up.

 What is the optimal timeframe to contact a prospect after a signal?